 Please call our office to place an order.
 We need 24-hour notice if you intend to use our equipment or services.
 Booking early will assure prompt delivery of your requested services.
 Last minute orders are difficult to fill.
 When you make an equipment order for the entire semester, we will deliver your request for every class.
 However, THIS DOES NOT INCLUDE FINALS WEEK.
 If you need to use equipment for your final exam, please make a separate reservation.
 And if you cancel your class, call us to cancel your equipment!

 The USF Libraries subscribe to many online research materials subject to license restrictions that limit off-campus access to USF students and employees only.
 This system verifies that you are a current USF affiliate and then enables access from your computer.
 Find out more.

-Course Reserves is a service provided by the Poynter Library to USFSP teaching faculty & staff.
-This service allows instructors to place items such as textbooks, study guides, media and supplemental resources on Course Reserve for the benefit of their students.
-Students are required to have a valid USF ID for checkout.
+Instructors place items such as textbooks, study guides, media and supplemental resources on Course Reserve for the benefit of their students.

 This service covers free, full text, quality controlled scientific and scholarly journals.
 We aim to cover all subjects and languages.
 There are now 4,272 journals in the directory.
 Currently 1,598 journals are searchable at article level.
 As of today 300,866 articles are included in the DOAJ service.

 The Nelson Poynter Memorial Library serves the University of South Florida St. Petersburg’s campus community.
 Located in Bayboro Harbor, the library is an inviting place for students, faculty, staff, and campus visitors to read, relax, research, or study.

 Study room keys may be checked out at the service desk with a current USF ID card.